cblevins/f20-us-since-1876/schedule.md

 **Week 12: M. 3/30: The Cold War**
 - Watch: John Green, ["USA vs USSR Fight!
 The Cold War"](https://www.youtube.com/watch?v=y9HjvHZfCUI) *Crash Course World History #39*, October 18, 2012.
 Length: 12:15.
+- Come up with *one idea* of a specific topic for your [final project]({{site.baseurl}}/final-project) and locate a potential primary source you might use.
+Post a 2-3 sentence description of your topic along with the source (image or link to source) to your discussion group Slack channel prior to the start of class.

 ### Topic 9: Politics and Protest